 Institute for Professional Development

 Chicago, IL 60604

 DePaul Extension Plan for Employer Reimbursement Application Form.
 For more questions regarding the DePEPER Plan contact (312) 362-6282.

-A limited number of partial tuition awards are available to students in the Master of Arts in Liberal Studies Program and the MA/MS in Interdisciplinary Studies Program.
+A limited number of partial tuition awards are available to students in the Interdisciplinary Self-Designed Program.
 These are competitive awards based on economic need and academic achievement.
 The amount of the award will vary depending upon need and course load.
 Students may receive a maximum of one credit hour of tuition assistance per course in each of the three academic quarters, but may only apply for one quarter at a time.
 The award will be applied directly to the student account for the reduction of your tuition charges.
 A minimum GPA of 3.0 is required in order to apply for this award.